-A representative bulk sample has been tested for its maximum dry density and optimum moisture content.
-The results have been obtained using the Modified Proctor procedure, per ASTM D-1557 and are presented on Plate C-9 in Appendix C of this report.
-This test is generally used to compare the in-situ densities of undisturbed field samples, and for later compaction testing.
-Additional testing of other soil types or soil mixes may be necessary at a later date.
+Representative bulk samples were tested to determine their maximum dry densities and optimum moisture contents.
+The results have been obtained using the Modified Proctor procedure, per ASTM D-1557.
+These tests are generally used to compare the in-situ densities of undisturbed field samples, and for later compaction testing.
+The results of the testing are plotted on Plates C-14 and C-15 in Appendix C of this report.
+Additional maximum dry density and optimum moisture content test results performed during the previous study are included in Appendix F. Additional testing of other soil types or soil mixes may be necessary at a later date.